Child Custody & Sexual Assault Attorney

 A court may also consider other personal character evidence in deciding a Section 161.007 petition, including the accused parent’s history of drug use, domestic violence, or other violent felonies such as armed robbery.

 Even if a child was not conceived as a result of rape, a family court can also look at accusations and evidence of sexual assault and related crimes in making a custody determination as part of a divorce proceeding.
 By default, Texas law presumes both of a child’s parents should be named “joint conservators,” or share custody.
 But a judge can ignore this presumption if there is evidence that a parent has a history of committing acts of domestic violence or sexual assault, whether against the child or the other parent.

 While sexual assault allegations must always be taken seriously, there are of course cases where false charges are levied by a parent seeking to gain the upper hand in a bitterly contested custody case.
 Whatever side you find yourself on, attorney Tad Nelson and his team can offer you the best legal representation available.
-Contact our offices in Houston, League City, or Galveston today at (281) 280-0100 to schedule a consultation today.
+Contact our offices in League City or Galveston today at (281) 280-0100 to schedule a consultation today.

 Contacting us will only take a moment of your day

 Tad and Amber are literally top of the game.
 When I need results, they are the only people I trust.
 Quality of service, knowledge and professionalism throughout.
 Don't gamble with a lawyer on any legal issue, you only want to bet on the best!